Introduction to Large Projects

 Management and Ownership

 The specific people who will be managing the new venture should be identified here.
 Complete resumes of key management people should be provided.
-If the owners don’t posses adequate management expertise for this particular business, it may be essential to find an industry partner who, in return for an ownership share, will provide experienced management to the venture.
-If so, the industry partner should be identified, along with the specific expertise provided to the venture.
-The terms of the partnership should be explained here too.
+If the owners don’t possess adequate management expertise for this particular business, it may be essential to find an industry partner who, in return for an ownership share, will provide experienced management to the venture.
+If so, identifying the industry partner is important, along with the provision to the venture specific expertise.
+Additionally, explaining the terms of the partnership is necessary here too.

 Milestones, Schedule, and Strategic Planning

-A listing of critical risks, anticipated problems and how they will be overcome should be discussed.
-This section greatly strengthens the business plan because it demonstrates that the owner/management is fully aware of the various pitfalls that the new venture will likely encounter and how the management plans to deal with them.
+A listing of critical risks, and discussion of anticipated problems and how to overcome them.
+Moreover, this section greatly strengthens the business plan because it demonstrates that the owner/management is fully aware of the various pitfalls that the new venture will likely encounter and how the management plans to deal with them.

 Financial Data and Projections